Our loyal and regular readers probably know the importance of shoulder construction and its effect on the overall allure of a suit or jacket.

-Without getting into the nitty-gritty that you will find in this site’s articles, let us very briefly outline the difference between the structured, British shoulder, and the sloping Italian, or Neapolitan shoulder.
+Without getting into the nitty-gritty that you will find in this website’s articles, let us very briefly outline the difference between the structured, British shoulder, and the sloping Italian, or Neapolitan shoulder.
 Of course, there are different subdivisions within both “schools” : the Roman, con rollino and spalla camicia are all Italian shoulders, and some labels even have their own shoulder assembly, as do Cifonelli and Anderson & Sheppard.

 Here are two visual evidences of the “betrayal”, well executed by Kiton : a pure silk dinner jacket with a contrasting lapel, and a stunning white hemp (!) jacket.
 And let us face it, even such expert eyes as ours never could have guessed that these two beautiful pieces originated from Naples, even less from Kiton.

-Is the war of shoulders finally over?
+Is the war of the shoulders finally over?